LizLeki/DynatraceAPI/README.md

 `getSetWindows.py` leverages the maintenence window API to retrieve information about scheduled maintenence windows for a given date and creates or updates tasks in Windows Task Manager to trigger a seperate Python script which handles toggling tag groups on/off around each window.

+  * This script makes one API call to retrieve the identification strings for all maintenance windows stored in the specified environment, followed by one API call for each maintenance window that occurs on the specified date.

 `toggleMonitors.py` is a lightly modified version of [bulk-enable-disable-monitors](https://github.com/Dynatrace/snippets/tree/master/api/synthetic/bulk-enable-disable-monitors), which toggles synthetic monitors on and off by tag group.
 This script is executed with associated arguments as determined in getSetWindows.py

+  * This script makes two API calls - one to retrieve current configurations and the other to update the configuration to the specified status - per monitor associated with a tag group (or environment, in the case where all monitors are being toggled on/off).

+By default, API access is limited to 50 requests per minute for Dynatrace SaaS and no limit for Dynatrace Managed.If necessary, please get in touch with your Dynatrace representative to request an API access increase.

 ### Prerequisites